David Frith

-David Edward John Frith (born 16 March 1937) is a cricket writer and historian.
+David Edward John Frith (born 16 March 1937) is an English cricket writer and historian.
 Cricinfo describes him as "an author, historian, and founding editor of Wisden Cricket Monthly".

 Life and career

 David Frith was born in Gloucester Terrace in London, not far from Lord's, on 16 March 1937.

 The family resided in Rayners Lane, Harrow, whilst he attended Roxbourne School.
-In 1949 he emigrated with his family to Australia, arriving in Sydney aboard the RMS Orion on 25 February 1949.
+In 1949, he emigrated with his family to Australia, arriving in Sydney aboard the RMS Orion on 25 February 1949.

 After leaving Canterbury Boys' High School on 15 February 1954 he started his first job as a copy-boy for The Daily Mirror but left after two months to join the Commonwealth Bank where he was posted to the Cronulla branch.
 He played his early cricket for the famous St George club and then Paddington before returning to England in 1964.

 Return to Sydney

 After the death of his mother in May 1971, family commitments led Frith to move back to Sydney.
 Here he sought, to no avail, a full-time cricket related post but, thanks to a recommendation by Jack Fingleton, he did secure some work with the Australian News and Information Bureau.
 The return to Australia would prove to be short-lived and he moved back to the United Kingdom departing aboard the TSS Fairstar on 19 March 1972.